jpsaha/typst-site/README.md

 └── olympiad/
 ```

-Different types of material are therefore kept separate while still using the same metadata and generation infrastructure.
+The content directories represent different mathematical programs or collections while sharing the same metadata and build infrastructure.

 ---